 Besides those things, this product exists because the owner's puppy Lola needed an $18, 000 surgery so she did absolutely everything she could to save her dog.
 From scooping poop, walking neighbourhood dogs and making a vareity of items which she has now crafted down in to a truly beautiful product.
 Today she donates 10% of her proceeds to a new charity every month to help other dogs in need! (gosh, I'm literally tearing up at how sweet this person/business is writing this).
 I'm honoured to have one of their collars and soon a leash & tag as they are made with such big hearts.

 4. Threads N Tails - Custom Made Dog Cozies

 This is another Vancouver Island find.
-I don't currently own one of these but have been eye balling them on Instagram for quite awhile and recently won a contest where I got to pick any shop I wanted to receive credit to.
-I will update with a picture once Riley gets his!
 So what are they?
-They are fully customizable clothing options for dogs, from all of your pet's measurements to the colours and patterns you like.
+They are fully customizable warm clothing options for dogs, from all of your pet's measurements to the colours and patterns you like.
 Why I chose to get one for Riley is for camping.
 Usually I will drape a blanket over him but it always falls off and I constantly wake up to tuck him back in.
-This year I put him in my own winter vest as a temporary solution...but clearly he needs something that fits him properly.
-Now that I've discovered something I can be proud to buy for him, I can't wait!
-I was never able to commit to other options before because it basically felt like settling and overpriced for what is was.
-That can't be said for something like this, so if you're Canadian check out this locally made gear!
+Last year I put him in my own winter vest as a temporary solution...but clearly he needed something that fits him properly.
+This product has been amazing.
+Just look:

 5. The Last Hunt/Altitude Sports